wandevs/wandevs.org/docs/ethereum-integration.md

 period.
 That is, if the the funds are locked but the redeemer does not redeem the token within 4 hours (the time until expiration for Ethereum), then the transaction will move to a "Revoked" state.
-If that happens, the redeemer will no longer be able to redeem the wBTC, and the sender will have to make a `Revoke` call to get the locked ETH back.
+If that happens, the redeemer will no longer be able to redeem the wETH, and the sender will have to make a `Revoke` call to get the locked ETH back.

-The steps for outbound transactions are similar to the steps for inbound transactions, though with a few minor differences.
-For Ethereum, the steps for outbound transactions are instead:
+The steps for outbound transactions are similar to the steps for inbound transactions, though with a couple small differences.
+For Ethereum, the steps for outbound transactions are:

 #### Steps for Outbound Ethereum Cross-chain Transaction
 1. Make a transaction on Wanchain that locks the tokens and that includes the